sunrisellc/bandito/doc/README.md

-Banditocoin Core
+Bandito Core
 =============

 Setup
 ---------------------
-Banditocoin Core is the original Banditocoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Banditocoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Bandito Core is the original Bandito client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Bandito transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Banditocoin Core, visit [banditocoin.org](https://banditocoin.org).
+To download Bandito Core, visit [bandito.org](https://bandito.org).

 Running
 ---------------------
-The following are some helpful notes on how to run Banditocoin on your native platform.
+The following are some helpful notes on how to run Bandito on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/banditocoin-qt` (GUI) or
+- `bin/bandito-qt` (GUI) or
-- `bin/banditocoind` (headless)
+- `bin/banditod` (headless)

 ### Windows

-Unpack the files into a directory, and then run banditocoin-qt.exe.
+Unpack the files into a directory, and then run bandito-qt.exe.

 ### OS X

-Drag Banditocoin-Core to your applications folder, and then run Banditocoin-Core.
+Drag Bandito-Core to your applications folder, and then run Bandito-Core.

 ### Need Help?

-* See the documentation at the [Banditocoin Wiki](https://banditocoin.info/) for help and more information.
+* See the documentation at the [Bandito Wiki](https://bandito.info/) for help and more information.
-* Ask for help on [#banditocoin](http://webchat.freenode.net?channels=banditocoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=banditocoin).
+* Ask for help on [#bandito](http://webchat.freenode.net?channels=bandito) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=bandito).
-* Ask for help on the [BanditocoinTalk](https://banditocointalk.io/) forums.
+* Ask for help on the [BanditoTalk](https://banditotalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Banditocoin on your native platform.
+The following are developer notes on how to build Bandito on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)